drinkbird/drinkbird.github.io/_courses/engineers-mba/06-technical-leaders-playbook/03-reading-exec-reviews.md

 Almost every meeting ends with "let's follow up on that offline."
 Take this seriously.
 The follow-ups are where the actual coordination happens between the formal meeting moments.

 A useful practice: end each meeting with a clear list of follow-ups, each with an owner and a deadline.
 Track them through completion.
-Most meetings drift because the follow-ups go uncatalogued.
+Most meetings drift because the follow-ups go uncataloged.

 ## Walkthrough